mollie/mollie-api-php/README.md

 $payment = $response->toResource();
 ```

-## Upgrading

-Please see [UPGRADING](UPGRADING.md) for details.

-## API documentation ##
+## Documentation
 For an in-depth understanding of our API, please explore the [Mollie Developer Portal](https://www.mollie.com/developers).
 Our API documentation is available in English.

-## Documentation

 For detailed documentation about using this PHP client, see the following guides: